 Adolescents and youth in Belize face a myriad of challenges to their sexual and reproductive health (SRH) and wellbeing, which disproportionately affect those in the hardest to reach communities.
 Belize has faced an increasing adolescent birth rate in recent years, in addition to having the highest HIV incidence in Latin America and a high rate of sexual activity among out-of-school youth (a population most vulnerable to HIV infection and unintended pregnancy).

-The concerning trends in Belizean adolescent SRH negative health outcomes are rooted in multiple causes, among the most predominant being cultural and religious barriers that keep ASRH topics taboo and stigmatize adolescent sexuality, while perpetuating institutional discrimination against adolescents who seek SRH services and supplies, and particularly adolescent mothers who are often forced to leave school.
-These barriers pose a significant challenge to the full implementation of comprehensive sexuality education (CSE) in schools, particularly in faith-based schools and communities.
+The concerning trends in Belizean adolescent SRH (ASRH) negative health outcomes are rooted in multiple causes, among the most predominant being cultural and religious barriers that keep ASRH topics taboo and stigmatize adolescent sexuality, while perpetuating institutional discrimination against adolescents who seek SRH services and supplies, and particularly adolescent mothers who are often forced to leave school.
+These barriers pose a significant challenge to the full implementation of CSE in schools, particularly in faith-based schools and communities.
 Representing a period of significant emotional, physical and intellectual development, early adolescence is a critical time for successful CSE interventions.

 Objectives and Strategies